Submissions

 General Information

 The Journal of Technology Education and Applied Sciences (JTEAS) is a peer-reviewed scholarly journal published by the Akenten Appiah-Menka University of Skills Training and Entrepreneurial Development (AAMUSTED).
-These include Vocational and Technical Education, focusing on instructional strategies, curriculum innovation, and workforce readiness; Applied Sciences, emphasizing the practical use of scientific knowledge to address real-world challenges; and Science, Technology, Engineering, and Mathematics (STEM), highlighting creative approaches in teaching, learning, and applying STEM principles.
+These include Vocational and Technical Education, focusing on instructional strategies, curriculum innovation, and workforce readiness; Applied Sciences, emphasising the practical use of scientific knowledge to address real-world challenges; and Science, Technology, Engineering, and Mathematics (STEM), highlighting creative approaches in teaching, learning, and applying STEM principles.
 The journal also embraces research in the Natural Sciences, encouraging interdisciplinary explorations of the natural world and its phenomena with an applied orientation.

 The primary criteria for publication are originality, scholarly contribution, and relevance to advancing knowledge in the fields of technology and applied sciences.